 Bio-inspired Sustainable Systems Lab (BiSSL)

-I am currently looking for Ph.D. students!
-If you have an interest in sustainability, bio-inspired design, design and optimization of complex systems, and how to better design sustainable systems – ranging from industrial resources networks to energy, food, and water systems – take a look at some of my previous work and get in touch!
-Prior MATLAB experience is highly desirable and system optimization experience is helpful, but not required.
+If you have an interest in sustainability, bio-inspired design, design and optimization of complex systems, and how to better design sustainable systems – ranging from industrial resources networks, supply chains, or energy, food, and water systems – take a look at some of our lab’s previous work and get in touch!
+Prior MATLAB/R experience is highly desirable and system optimization experience is helpful, but not required.
 While open projects are unfortunately funding dependent, I’m always happy to talk to an interested student!

-Motivated and hardworking undergraduate students are welcome to contact me about possible research opportunities as well.
-Please take a look through my website to see if my research interests you.
-MATLAB skills are highly desirable.
+Motivated and hardworking undergraduate students are always welcome to contact me about research opportunities as well.

 Learn more about our research group here…